How To Create To-Do Lists In WordPress

 Show Date To-Do Was Added

-If enabled, the date your to-do list was added will display on your To-Do Items table …
+If this option is enabled, the date the to-do list was added shows up on the table of items …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign to-do items to other users …
+If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …

 Assign To-Do Items to Users

-Enabling this option lets you assign tasks to other users …
+Enabling this option lets you assign to-do items to other users …

 Note: This set this option to ‘Yes’ for the settings below it to work.